stewartad1/RapidEdge/README.md

 uvicorn app.main:app --reload --host 0.0.0.0 --port 8000
 ```

-Then POST a DXF file to `http://localhost:8000/api/dxf/parse` with form field `file`.
+Then POST a DXF file to `http://localhost:8000/api/dxf/parse` with form fields:

+- `file`: the DXF upload
+- `unit`: one of `inches`, `millimeters`, `meters`, or `centimeters` describing the drawing's source units

 ### Rendering a preview image

 You can also render the uploaded DXF to a PNG preview using the ezdxf drawing
 addon.
 Send the DXF file to `http://localhost:8000/api/dxf/render` with the
-same `file` form field.
-The response is an `image/png` byte stream suitable for
+same `file` form field and the `unit` selection.
+The response is an `image/png`
-display or download.
+byte stream suitable for display or download.

 If you need quick measurements for the rendered object, call
-`http://localhost:8000/api/dxf/render/metrics` with the same upload.
-The
+`http://localhost:8000/api/dxf/render/metrics` with the same upload and `unit`
-response includes maximum width/length in both millimeters and inches, reported
+field.
+The response includes maximum width/length in both millimeters and
-from ezdxf's bounding-box calculations.
+inches, reported from ezdxf's bounding-box calculations.

 ## Testing